ibm-cloud-docs/AnalyticsEngine/provisioning.md

 To upgrade a Lite plan using the {{site.data.keyword.iae_short}}  dashboard in {{site.data.keyword.Bluemix_short}}:

 1. Open your {{site.data.keyword.iae_full_notm}} service dashboard page.

-1. Select the **Plan** tab and then select the Standard-Hourly plan.
+1. Select the **Plan** tab, select the Standard-Hourly plan and save your changes.

-1. Click Save.

 To upgrade using the {{site.data.keyword.Bluemix_short}} CLI enter the following command: